orbatschow/kubepost/docs/getting-started.md

 > that still owns a database will cause kubepost to fail.
 The operator will log these errors and you can remove the
 > database beforehand.

-A more detailed explanation of the `Role` resource can be found within the [role](role.md) documentation.
+A more detailed specification of the `Role` resource can be found within the [role](role.md) documentation.

 ## Database